datawire/telepresence-compose-demo/BLOG.md

 To address this challenge, platform engineers or developers themselves often resort to using a common solution that allows anyone to quickly start working on a project.

-One commonly seen tool for this purpose is Docker, and more specifically, Docker Compose.
+One common solution for this problem, is Docker, and more specifically, Docker Compose.

-Both Compose and Telepresence assist developers in working on their applications, although they serve different purposes:
+Both Docker Compose and Telepresence assist developers in working on their applications, although they serve different purposes:

-- Compose provides a highly customizable way of running an entire application locally.
+- Docker Compose provides a highly customizable way of running an entire application locally.
-- Telepresence enables running a local environment within a remote cluster.
+- Telepresence enables combining a local environment within a remote cluster.

-Let's explore how to harmonize and combine these two approaches.
+Let's explore how to harmonize these two approaches.

 ## A simple example

-Let's start with a simple example of infrastructure, and consider the following application :
+Let's start with a simple example and consider the following application :

 - A user-api micro service,
 - A contact-api micro service,